The Netherlands: The identity election

 But there's a curious thing about Abouteleb: He's one of the most popular politicians in the country, even, he says, among many Wilders supporters.

-Rotterdam, and three people in it, are a microcosm of the whole election.
+Rotterdam, and three people in it, are a microcosm of the March 15 parliamentary election.

 Wilders' precursor